|| Memories of Route 40 in New Jersey

 Company, Masonic Lodge or Hospital Auxiliary.
 Other noteworthy places in Elmer include four

-banks, four pizzerias, Kountry Kitchen and Dodge's Market.
+banks, four pizzerias, Kountry Kitchen (closed in 2019) and Dodge's Market.

 Dodge's market is worth special mention.
 My wife and I served 38 years as missionaries.
 While